 - 5.1.
 Each singles match victory awards two (2) points to the winning Team. - 5.2.
 Each doubles match victory awards one (1) point to the winning Team. - 5.3.
 The Team that wins any two matches in the Fixture receives an additional two (2) points. - 5.4.
+One (1) point per fixture will be awarded to any team fielding two nominated players (or a replacement agreed pre-season). - 5.5.
 The two (2) teams with the highest point totals at the end of the regular season qualify for the National League Final.